moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 CommonJS is a project to standardize the module ecosystem for JavaScript outside of web browsers.
 CommonJS's specification of how modules should work is widely used today for server-side JavaScript with Node.js.
 Increasingly ES Modules is used in NodeJS, and always in nextjs API routes.

-## recursion

-Recursion is a technique used to solve computer problems by creating a function that calls itself until your program achieves the desired result.

 ## why are functions called first class objects in js?

 In JavaScript, functions are first-class objects, because they can be passed to other functions, returned from functions, and assigned to variables and properties.

-## What is the disadvantage of recursive?

-Disadvantages of recursion are:

-- Recursive functions are generally slower than non-recursive function.
-- It may require a lot of memory space to hold intermediate results on the system stacks.
-- Hard to analyze or understand the code.
-- It is not more efficient in terms of space and time complexity
-- If a sort of condition is not provided to stop the function, it's going to lead to an infinite loop.

-## base case

-The base case is the condition to stop the recursion.
-The recursive case is the part where the function calls on itself.